-The most important thing we do as a church is gather for public worship services on the Lord’s Day.
-It is in the assembly of His people that God, by His Spirit, has promised to be active through the Means of Grace; the preaching of the holy gospel and the administration of the sacraments, to create faith in our hearts and strengthen that faith.
+The most important thing we do as a church is to gather for public worship services on the Lord’s Day.
+It is in the assembly of His people that God, by His Spirit, has promised to be active through the Means of Grace; the preaching of the holy gospel, and the administration of the sacraments, to create faith in our hearts and strengthen that faith.
 It is here that we meet with our risen Savior, the Lord Jesus Christ, and are served by Him as he proclaims his Word of pardon and grace to us in preaching and gives Himself to us visibly in the sacraments.
-We also commune with one another as fellow pilgrims, sharing our gifts with one another, teaching, admonishing and encouraging one another in the holy faith.
+We also commune with one another as fellow pilgrims, sharing our gifts with one another, teaching, admonishing, and encouraging one another in the holy faith.

 Our Liturgy: A Law and Gospel Dialogue

 Our worship services proclaim the law and the gospel in a dialogical liturgy.
 Our response to God comes from what He has declared through His servant in the written and preached word.
 These are distinct aspects of worship.

 God: Call to Worship: God calls us with his word to worship Him.
 A text of scripture, often a Psalm, is read to summon us into his presence.

 The People: The Invocation: Having heard God’s call, we respond in unison.
 We call upon the name of God, confessing that “our help is in the name of the Lord, who made heaven and earth” (Ps 124.8).

 God: Greeting: God responds to our calling on His name.
 He announces his grace and peace to all who come to him through Jesus Christ.
 As God’s appointed ambassador, the minister raises his hands and announces God’s blessing from his Word: “Grace to you and peace from God our Father and the Lord Jesus Christ” (Rom 1.7).

 The People: Song of Praise: Having heard God greet us, we respond with a song of praise.